deli841/tg_reporter/README.md

 This script opens an emulated version of a browser, runs Telegram where you log in with your account, and reports messages in 200+ propaganda channels on your behalf.
 The script was developed by https://github.com/deli841.
 Message or email me (841deli@gmail.com) in case you have any questions or want to contribute to the Telegram channel database or the algorithm.

+**It is also crucial to keep the number of reports high, so please share the project with your friends!**

 # How to use it?
 To work with the software, you’ll need to install Python and Git:

 - To install Python, follow the instructions for your OS here: https://www.python.org/downloads/release/python-384/
 - To install Git, follow the instructions here: https://github.com/git-guides/install-git

+Note that you should not have two-step verification enabled - it is not supported by the script as of now. we are working to implement this feature soon.
+You can turn off this feature by doing the following on Telegram on your phone: `Settings -> Privacy and Security -> Two step verification -> Off`

 ## For Windows Users: